MustafaKadhim/Self-supervised-anomaly-detection-for-medical-images/Experiments/Brain_experiments/README.md

 ## 🎯 Overview & Core Concept

-This repository contains the cleaned **Brain MRI implementation** of a two-stage unsupervised anomaly-detection framework.
-The training pipeline learns only from normal T1-weighted brain MRI slices, and the inference pipeline detects deviations from the learned normal distribution.
+This repository contains the **Brain MRI implementation** of a two-stage unsupervised anomaly-detection framework.
+The training pipeline learns only from normal/reference T1-weighted brain MRI slices, and the inference pipeline detects deviations from the learned normal/reference distribution.

 The code has been organized around a **CORE vs. AYNU** concept: